Carglglz/upydev/DOCS/SSLWebREPL_docs.md

     - wrepl  : to enter the original WebREPL terminal (no encryption mode)
     - reload : to delete a module from sys.path so it can be imported again.
     - flush_soc: to flush socket in case of wrong output
-    - exit   : to exit SSLWebREPL Terminal
+    - exit   : to exit SSLWebREPL Terminal (in encrypted mode soft-reset by default) to exit without reset do 'exit -nr' to exit and do hard reset 'exit -hr'

 * Local shell commands:
     - pwdl   : to see local path